lancedb/lancedb/nodejs/README.md

 ### Running lint / format

 LanceDb uses eslint for linting.
-VSCode should be automatically configured to report eslint errors.
+VSCode does not need any plugins to use eslint.
+However, it may need some additional configuration.
+Make sure that eslint.experimental.useFlatConfig is set to true.
+Also, if your vscode root folder is the repo root then you will need to set the eslint.workingDirectories to ["nodejs"].
 To manually lint your code you can run:

 ```sh
 npm run lint